 The NAIC Valuation Analysis Working Group (VAWG) anticipates conducting reviews of AG-53 filings and can serve as a resource for state insurance departments for their own AG-53 reviews.

-Overview of Life Reserving Risk Assessment (Including Principle-Based Reserving)
+Life Reserving Risk Assessment (Including Principle-Based Reserving) overview

 Life insurance reserves represent the liability established by the insurance company to pay future policy benefits such as death benefits upon the death of the insured, endowment benefits upon the maturity of a life insurance policy and cash surrender benefits upon the surrender of the life insurance policy.
-Historically, the company liability to pay future policy benefits has been determined by calculating a reserve based on a formula valuation methodology as described below.
+Historically, the company’s liability to pay future policy benefits has been determined by calculating a reserve based on a formula valuation methodology as described below.
 Life insurance products have evolved over time.
 Today, such products may be quite complex, offering multiple benefits and/or options to the policyowner or the insured or both the policyowner and the insured within a single contract such as death benefits, accelerated death benefits, secondary guarantees such as no lapse guarantees, policy loans, retirement income benefits such as guaranteed lifetime income benefits, and long-term care (LTC) benefits.
 The value of some of these complex benefits depends upon the current and future market value of the underlying assets.
 State insurance regulators have found it increasingly difficult to define or modify a formula-based valuation methodology to value all the options and/or benefits in a single contract.
 This complexity of current insurance products, along with the fact that the value of certain benefits depends upon the current and future market value of underlying assets, has led to the development of a principle-based valuation methodology that incorporates the value of both asset and liability cash flows.
 The principle-based valuation methodology is described below.

 To implement the principle-based valuation methodology, amendments to the Standard Valuation Law were adopted in 2009, and a Valuation Manual was developed.
 The Valuation Manual, which is referred to in the amended Standard Valuation Law, provides reserve requirements for life, health and annuity products issued on and after the manual’s operative date.
 Requirements include all of the details of the methodology for determining a principle-based reserve (PBR), as well as any changes to the formula-based valuation methodology that occurs on and after the operative date of the Valuation Manual.
-The operative date of the Valuation Manual is Jan.
-1 of the first calendar year following the first July 1 date in which the Standard Valuation Law as amended by the NAIC in 2009 has been enacted by at least 42 of the 55 jurisdictions representing NAIC membership and such jurisdictions represent greater than 75% of the direct premiums written as reported in the life, A&H annual statements; health annual statements; or fraternal annual statements submitted for 2008.

 Unless a change in the Valuation Manual specifies a later effective date, changes to the Valuation Manual shall be effective Jan.
 1 following the date when the change to the Valuation Manual has been adopted by the NAIC by an affirmative vote of at least three-fourths of the members of the NAIC voting but not less than a majority of the total membership and such members voting in the affirmative represent jurisdictions totaling greater than 75% of the direct premiums written as reported in the most recent life, A&H annual statements; health annual statements; or fraternal annual statements.
 No state legislative adoption is needed to effect changes to the valuation manual.